 The research was carried out by the brands founder, Jamie Keeble, who was diagnosed with testicular cancer two years ago.
 He said, “If men don’t know what testicular cancer might feel like, how can they possibly check themselves?
 Testicular cancer is on the rise and men can reduce their chances of dying simply by knowing what to feel for.”

 · The three UK cities where men are most likely to know what a cancerous lump feels like are: Warrington at 71%, Portsmouth at 61% and Sunderland at 57%

-· More than one-quarter of men (26.7%) in Scotland say they’d wait a few days before doing anything if they discovered a lump on their testicle, compared to just 12% of men in the South-West
+· More than one-quarter of men (26.7%) in Scotland say they’d wait a few days before doing anything if they discovered a lump on their testicle.
+This is compared to just 12% of men in the South-West

 · Almost one in 10 (9.8%) of 18-24 year old men say they’d do nothing if they felt a lump on a testicle; by contrast just 3% of women would do nothing if they felt a lump on a breast